|

 Clothing steamers release hot steam heated to over 200⁰F, enabling them to effectively eradicate dust mites, bacteria, viruses, and microorganisms.
 Dust mites cannot withstand the super-hot steam, making using a clothing steamer one of the most effective ways of killing them.

-The good thing about this is that it doesn’t involve the use of harsh chemicals.
-As a result, using a clothes steamer for cleaning is very safe even if you have kids or pets in your home.
+The good thing about this is that it doesn’t involve harsh chemicals.
+As a result, using a clothes steamer for cleaning is very safe, particularly if you have children or pets in your home.

 can steaming kill dust mites